Snowflake-Labs/terraform-provider-snowflake/docs/guides/authentication_methods.md

 MFA token caching can help to reduce the number of prompts that must be acknowledged while connecting and authenticating to Snowflake, especially when multiple connection attempts are made within a relatively short time interval.
 Follow [this guide](https://docs.snowflake.com/en/user-guide/security-mfa#using-mfa-token-caching-to-minimize-the-number-of-prompts-during-authentication-optional) to enable it.

-In case of any problems, please go to the [common issues section](#common-issues).

 ### Okta authenticator flow

-To set up a new Okta account for this flow, follow [this guide](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/main/pkg/manual_tests/authentication_methods/README.md#okta-authenticator-test).
+To set up a new Okta account for this flow, follow [this guide](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/b863d2e79ae6ae021552c4348e3012b8053ede17/pkg/manual_tests/authentication_methods/README.md#okta-authenticator-test).
 If you already have an Okta account, skip the first point and follow the next steps.
 The guide includes writing the provider configuration in the TOML file, but here's what it should look like fully in HCL: